 cd /path/to/slycot_src/ python setup.py install

 You can also use conda to build and install Slycot from source, but you’ll have to choose the right recipe directory.

-Additional tips for how to install Slycot from source can be found in the .travis.yml (commands used for Travis CI) and conda-recipe/ (conda pre-requisites) both which are included in the source code repository.
+Additional tips for how to install Slycot from source can be found in the .travis.yml (commands used for Travis CI) and the conda-recipe-*/ directories (conda pre-requisites) both which are included in the source code repository.

-The hardest part about installing from source is getting a working version of FORTRAN and LAPACK (provided by OpenBLAS, MKL, etc.) installed on your system and working properly with Python.
-On Windows, the build system currently uses flang, which can be installed from conda-forge.
-Note that flang is incompatible with Python 2.7.
+The hardest part about installing from source is getting a working version of FORTRAN and LAPACK (provided by OpenBLAS, MKL, etc.) installed on your system, and working properly with Python.

 Note that in some cases you may need to set the LIBRARY_PATH environment variable to pick up dependencies such as -lpythonN.m (where N.m is the version of python you are using).